Aware Senior Care Blog

 Timothy shared these feelings.
 He was flattered to have Maria in his life and enjoyed buying her new clothes and jewelry.
 One evening, Maria asked Timothy to invest $120,000 in her new business venture.
 She said she didn’t trust anyone else to be her business partner.
 Timothy said he would think about it.
 It was a lot of money after all.

 Three days later, Maria told Timothy she needed the money immediately, or the business deal would fall through and she’d lose her initial investment.
 She also said if she didn’t get the money right away, she wouldn’t be able to spend as much time with Timothy because she’d have to dedicate her time to putting a new deal together.
 She said she might even have to move out of town to pursue another opportunity.

 Desperate to keep Maria in his life, Timothy made the investment.
 He never saw Maria or his money again.

 Distinguishing between a scam and true love is often difficult for the individual caught up in the whirlwind romance.
 Nevertheless, these scams usually follow a pattern.
 People like Maria scheme their way into seniors’ lonely hearts, win their trust, drain their finances and then disappear.
 Not only do the seniors suffer financial loss, but they also experience emotional harm.

-Here are some of the signs and how you can safeguard yourself or aging loved ones:
+The signs of senior scams and how you can safeguard yourself or aging loved ones

 Older adults have the right to make unwise decisions, including those that place them at risk of financial abuse.
 However, if you know or suspect an older person is being abused, talk to them.
 Ask if they’d like your help.